ropensci/roweb/_drafts/2017-07-27-taxonomy-suite.md

 The sole purpose of `taxizedb` is to solve the use case where a user has a lot of taxonomic names, and thus using `taxize` is too slow.
 Although `taxize` is a powerful tool, every request is a transaction over the internet, and the speed of that transaction can vary from very fast to very slow, depending on three factors: data provider speed (including many things), your internet speed, and how much data you requested. `taxizedb` gets around this problem by using a local SQL database of the same stuff the data providers have, so you can get things done much faster.

-The trad-off with `taxizedb` is that the interface is quite different from `taxize`.
+The trade-off with `taxizedb` is that the interface is quite different from `taxize`.
 So there is a learning curve.
 There are two options in `taxizedb`: you can use SQL syntax, or `dplyr` commands.
-Clearly more and more people know the latter, but the former I imagine not so many.
+I'm guessing people are more familiar with the latter.

 ### Example